husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

     __name:=new_node_name
 ```

 Note that there are two underscores before the name.
+If you want to learn more about naming convention used by ROS see [this](http://wiki.ros.org/ROS/Concepts#Names.Names) docs.

 #### Setting parameter